pandaofhead/GeeCache/README.md

 - Applied **consistent hashing** for node selection within the distributed system, ensuring effective load balancing and improving scalability and fault tolerance.
 - Integrated **Protocol Buffers (protobuf)** for node communication, optimizing binary data exchange to reduce latency and bandwidth usage, resulting in faster response times and improved overall efficiency.

-For more functions and project details, please see [description](/description.md).